syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-Excel.md

 {% endhighlight %}
 {% endtabs %}

-## Exporting unbound columns
+## Exporting Unbound Columns

-[SfDataGrid.GridUnboundColumns](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridUnboundColumn.html) will be exported as like [SfDataGrid.GridTextColumns](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridTextColumn.html) without any specific codes.
-You can customize the `SfDataGrid.GridUnboundColumns` as like `SfDataGrid.GridTextColumns` using `CellExporting` and `RowExporting` events.
+The [SfDataGrid.GridUnboundColumns](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridUnboundColumn.html) will be exported as [SfDataGrid.GridTextColumns](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridTextColumn.html) without any specific codes.
+You can customize the `SfDataGrid.GridUnboundColumns` as `SfDataGrid.GridTextColumns` using the `CellExporting` and `RowExporting` events.

-The below code illustrates how to create and export unbound columns.
+The following code illustrates how to create and export unbound columns.

 {% tabs %}
 {% highlight c# %}